 In 1908 the Poets’ Club began here.
 This was a group that aesthetic philosopher T. E. Hulme helped set up.
 He was its first secretary, and wrote its charter document: ‘Rules 1908’.
 The group was made up mainly of amateurs and met once a month for dinner, the reading of poems, and presenting of twenty-minute papers on topics relating to poetry.
 At around the end of 1908, Hulme read out to the Club his ‘A Lecture on Modern Poetry’.

 Then, slightly later, Wyndham Lewis lived nearby at number 4 Percy Street, and the restaurant duly became a kind of base for Vorticism and its journal BLAST.
 Lewis devised a vorticist room in 1915–16 with the permission of Viennese owner Rudolph Stulik, the walls were painted with violent, dynamic paintings of skyscrapers.
 The artists Walter Sickert and Duncan Grant also attended.
-But eventually the owner Stulik took to drink, and the restaurant went bankrupt in 1938.
+But in 1938 the restaurant went bankrupt due to economic depression.

 8] 16 C CHARLOTTE STREET